Gravenmark

 The various traditions of Ambaret are often celebrated in the northern villages as well.
 Whereas this festival is an introspective and sombre affair in the capital, families in the countryside celebrate with joy.
 Perhaps away from the heavy hand of the Crown, the people feel freer to enjoy themselves, or possibly there is just less concern about offending the Church of the Weeping Mother by celebrating some lesser-known Sisters.

-Some of the wine and cider made from berries and grapes in September always go bad quickly.
+Some of the wine and cider made from berries and grapes in September spoil quickly.
 The best are stored and will survive winter.
 The sour ones are drunk in abundance at the Feast of All Saints.

 Table of contents